Pylons/pyramid/docs/narr/views.rst

 The ``bfg_view`` Decorator
 ++++++++++++++++++++++++++

-``repoze.bfg.view.bfg_view`` is a decorator which allows Python code to make view registrations instead of using ZCML for the same purpose.
+:class:`repoze.bfg.view.bfg_view` is a decorator which allows Python code to make view registrations instead of using ZCML for the same purpose.

 An example might reside in a bfg application module ``views.py``: